Wigy Ramadhan

 Many people grow plants in their flats, but these are typically houseplants rather than native species.

 While plant care isn't for everyone, popular houseplants like Monstera Deliciosa and Calathea have transformed us into 'plant parents.'
-However, the irony is that these tropical plants don't benefit our local ecosystems - they're decorative rather than functional, and most wouldn't survive outdoors in climates like the UK.
+However, these tropical plants offer no benefit to our local ecosystems—they're purely decorative and wouldn't survive outdoors in climates like the UK.

 Credit: